* Italy forms government after months of uncertainty

 from austerity measures in his inaugural speech.

 "After the election there was a lot of uncertainty about

 whether Italy could form a government, so now there is not only

 a great deal of relief over that, but also expectations for

 additional monetary policies from the ECB," said Alec Young,

 global equity strategist at S&P Equity Research in New York.

-its stimulus.
-Data on Monday showing muted inflation continued
+maintain its stimulus policy.
+Data on Monday showing muted

 Also lifting markets was Apple Inc, which jumped